dbklim/StressRNN/README.md

 This tool based on LSTM predicts stress position in each word in russian text depending on the word context.
 For more details about the tool see [«Automated Word Stress Detection in Russian»](http://www.aclweb.org/anthology/W/W17/W17-4104.pdf), EMNLP-2017, Copenhagen, Denmark.

 This is a modified version of the [RusStress](https://github.com/MashaPo/russtress) (many thanks to its authors!).
-The modification fixes some bugs and improves the usability of the project.
+The modification fixes some bugs, improves the quality of stress placement and the usability of the project.
 The neural network and the principles of working with it remained unchanged.

 ## Modification features